 Also, when training is tracked it ensures employees get the certifications they’ve earned.
 The end goal of some types of training, such as compliance training, is certification.
 Companies should keep records of employee training so they have what they need to grant certifications to qualifying individuals.

-An LMS is a computer software program designed to deliver, track and report on training.
+An LMS is a computer software program or online learning platform designed to deliver, track and report on training.
 Let’s take a look at four LMS features that make it easy for administrators to keep track of workers’ learning experiences:

 Tracking employee training is important to the health of an organization and its workforce.
 Dozens of products are designed to help companies with tracking, but a learning management system (LMS) is one of the most effective.
 And not only can an LMS track training, it can also deliver it.